Wednesday Oct. 6 COVID-19 update: Douglas County reports elderly unvaccinated death

 Also, two adult patients are awaiting the results of a COVID-19 test.

-(AP) - Iowa public health officials posted another 91 deaths from the coronavirus, bringing the state total to more than 6,600.
+(AP) - Iowa public health officials posted another 91 COVID-19 deaths, bringing the state total to more than 6,600.

 Of those deaths reported Wednesday, two occurred earlier in the year and the remaining 89 were people who have died since early August.
 Iowa now has recorded 6,654 deaths, and its death rate since the beginning of the pandemic last year ranks 25th in the nation.

-Note: Correction: Due to a staff mathematical error, Nebraska’s breakthrough rate calculations were incorrect in a previous version of this report.
-6 News regrets the error.